carlosapgomes/sked/dev/README.md

 This folder contains config files used in development mode:

-- postgres docker files
+- postgres docker image startup script
-- start up scripts
+- db configuration scripts

 To run the server, make sure to provide at least the following command line
 parameters: